 Modern planes also use diverter strips, which prevent lightning from damaging the plane

-Can Planes Fly Through Tropical Storms?
+Planes Can Fly Through Tropical Storms

 Planes can fly through tropical storms, though most pilots will fly above or avoid them since it’s easier and safer than flying through the tropical storm itself.